beiweitemderbeste/fullstackopen_translation_de/part_2/part_2b.md

 > There are many ways to accomplish this; the first method we will take a look at is through the use of so-called controlled components.

 Es gibt viele Wege, um das zu erreichen.
-Den ersten Weg, den wir uns ansehen, ist das Benutzen von sogenannten "controlled components".
+Den ersten Weg, den wir uns ansehen, ist das Benutzen von sogenannten [controlled components](https://reactjs.org/docs/forms.html#controlled-components).

 > Let's add a new piece of state called newNote for storing the user-submitted input and let's set it as the input element's value attribute: